Dmitry Grigorovich (writer): Career

-In the late 1840 - early 1850s Grigorovich's fame started to wane.
+In the late 1840 and early 1850s, Grigorovich's fame started to wane.
 Partly, it got eclipsed by the publication of Ivan Turgenev's A Sportsman's Sketches, but also, his own works of the so-called 'seven years of reaction', 1848-1855 period were not quite up to the standard set by his first two masterpieces.
 Highlighting the brighter sides of the life of the Russian rural community of the time, they were closer to liberal doctrines then to the radical views of Nikolai Chernyshevsky who was gaining more and more influence in Sovremennik.
 Several satirical short stories of this period ("Adventures of Nakatov", "Short Term Wealth", "Svistulkin") could hardly be called in any way subversive.
 The short novel Four Seasons (1849) has been described as "a kind of simplistic Russian low-life idyll" by the author himself.
 "Things are as bad as they've never been.
 What with censorship being now so fierce, whatever I'd choose to publish might get me into trouble," Grigorovich complained in an 1850 letter.

 Grigorovich's epic, sprawling novel Cart-Tracks (Prosyolochnye Dorogi, 1852) with its gallery of social parasites came under criticism for being overblown and derivative, Gogol's Dead Souls considered the obvious point of reference.
 Better received was his The Fishermen (Rybaki, 1853) novel, one of the earliest works of Russian literature pointing at the emergence of kulak (rich, exploitative peasant) in the Russian rural environment.
 Hertzen in his detailed review praised the way the author managed to get rid of his early influences but deplored what he thought was the lack of one strong, positive character.
 The Fishermen, according to Hertzen, "brought us first signs that Russian society started to recognize an important social force in its [common] people."
 The emerging proletariat, though, drew little sympathy from the author.
 "The decline of morality in the Russian village is often caused by [vices of] the factory way of life," he opined.

 Another novel dealing with the conflict between Russian serfs and their owners, The Settlers (Pereselentsy, 1855), was reviewed positively by Nikolai Chernyshevsky, who still refused to see (what he termed) 'philanthropy' as providing the means for mending profound social schisms.
 Critics of all camps, though, praised Grigorovich's pictures of nature, the result of his early fascination with fine arts; numerous lyrical extracts from his books have made their way into school textbooks.
 Both The Fishermen and The Settlers strengthened Grigorovich's reputation and Nekrasov has got him to sign a special contract making sure he (alongside Ivan Turgenev, Alexander Ostrovsky and Leo Tolstoy) would from then on write for Sovremennik exclusively.